Home / Helpful Guides / Depreciation Recapture Tax

 This surprises almost everyone.
 The IRS calculates depreciation recapture based on the depreciation you should have taken, not just what you actually claimed.
 If you owned a rental property for 10 years and never deducted depreciation — maybe you didn’t know you could, or your accountant missed it — the IRS still taxes you on the depreciation you were entitled to.

-The tax code says your basis is reduced by the depreciation “allowed or allowable” under IRC Section 1016(a)(2).
+The tax code says your basis is reduced by the depreciation “allowed or allowable”.
+Under IRC Section 1016(a)(2).
 Allowable means you could have taken it.
 So skipping the deduction doesn’t save you from recapture.
 It just means you lost the annual tax benefit and still owe the recapture tax.
 That’s the worst possible outcome.

 If you’ve been holding rental property without claiming depreciation, talk to your CPA about filing amended returns to pick up those missed deductions.
 The IRS allows you to correct depreciation errors going back to the year the property was placed in service using Form 3115 (change of accounting method).
 Don’t leave money on the table twice.